barlock/docker-cloud-media/README.md

 *Media is never deleted locally before being uploaded successful to the cloud.*

 ![UML diagram](uml.png)

-## Rclone
-Rclone 1.37 is currently used and tested.

-Rclone is used to encrypt, decrypt and upload files to the cloud.
-It mounts and decrypts Plexdrive to a different folder (`/cloud-decrypt`) and later encrypts and uploads from a local folder (`/local-decrypt`) to the cloud.

-Rclone creates one config file in `/config`: `config.json`.
-This is used to stored Google Drive api keys and encryption/decryption keys.

 ## Plexdrive
 Plexdrive 4.0.0 is currently used and tested.